-Readings on Alcohol Prices and Harm
+Alcohol Prices and Harm

-Byrnes, J., et al. (2013).
-Can Harms Associated with High-Intensity Drinking be Reduced by Increasing the Price of Alcohol?
+- Byrnes, J., et al. Can Harms of Drinking be Reduced by Increasing the Price of Alcohol?
 Drug Alco Rev. 32: 27-30.

-Cook, P.J. and G. Tauchen (1982).
+- Cook, P.J. and G. Tauchen.
 The Effect of Liquor Taxes on Heavy Drinking, Bell J Econ.
 13: 379-89.

-Farrell, S., et al. (2003).
-Alcohol Dependence and the Price of Alcoholic Beverages, J Health Econ.
+- Farrell, S., et al. Alcohol Dependence and the Price of Alcohol.
+J Health Econ.
 22: 117-47.

-Gius, M. (2002).
-The Effect of Taxes on Alcohol Consumption.
-Penn Econ Rev. 11: 76-93.
+- Gius, M. The Effect of Taxes on Alcohol Consumption.
+Penn Econ Rev. 11: 76-93

-- Kuo, K., et al. (2003).
-Does Price Matter?
-The Effect of Decreased Price on Spirits Consumption in Switzerland, Alco Clin Exper Res.
-27:720-25.
+- Kuo, K., et al. Does Price Matter?
+Alco Clin Exper Res, 27:720-25.

-Walker, T. (2009).
-Why We Should Not Set a Minimum Price per unit of Alcohol, Pub Health Ethics.
-3: 107-14.
+- Walker, T. Why We Should Not Set a Minimum Price per unit of Alcohol, Pub Health Ethics, 3: 107-14.